 First created in 1919 by Marcel Tolkowsky, round diamonds are still the standard in engagement rings.
 Round diamonds tend to have fewer flaws, more clarity, and are more forgiving, as its multi-faceted cut and brilliant sparkle can easily hide minor flaws.

 For round diamonds, the Gemological Institute of America’s diamond cut scale allows for easy comparison between the diamond cuts of round diamonds.
-However, there is no official GIA scale for other diamond cuts because they can maximize refractive quality through a variety of shapes, lengths, and widths.
+However, there is no official GIA scale for other diamond cuts.
+The latter being because, they can maximize refractive quality through a variety of shapes, lengths, and widths.

 Princess cut diamonds

 The princess diamond cut is the second most popular, and definitively more modern, diamond cut.
-Created by Arpad Nagy in 1961 and popularized by Betazel Ambar and Israel Itzkowitz in 1980, princess diamonds are typically cut into a square shape with square shapes being more expensive than more rectangular shapes.
+Created by Arpad Nagy in 1961 and popularized by Betazel Ambar and Israel Itzkowitz in 1980, princess stones are typically cut into a square shape.
+That being said, square shapes are more expensive than more rectangular shapes.

-Princess diamonds are typically more affordable than round diamonds because they more closely mimic the natural shape of a rough diamond, allowing the polished diamond to retain more of its original weight.
-For example, one carat of rough diamond will typically retain 40% of its original carat while a princess diamond cut will typically retain 80% – 90% of its original weight.
+Princess diamonds are typically more affordable than round diamonds.
+Princess cu stones closely mimic the natural shape of a rough diamond, allowing the polished diamond to retain more of its original weight.
+For example, one carat of a rough diamond will typically retain 40% of its original carat while a princess diamond cut will typically retain 80% – 90% of its original weight.

 Although more affordable, princess diamonds refract less light than round diamonds.
-Although no diamond cut can refract all of the light it captures, the optimal round brilliant cut is the industry standard definition of 100%, while the princess diamond has a refractive quality of 70%.
+Although no diamond cut can refract all light, the optimal round brilliant cut is the industry-standard definition of 100%.
+Whereas the princess diamond has a refractive quality of 70%.

 Diamond ring styles